Introduction: FDM 3D Printer Heating Bed Glass Sticking Coat

 By the time, the shellac coat can become too thick, glass becomes brown in the middle and nozzle digs into it.It still works great, but the finish on your print can suffer a bit from that.

-It happends because one tends to always put too much caress buffer.
+It happends because one tends to always put too much pad coat.

 So it has sometimes to be cleaned and renewed, and it is very easy to do.